Ontario, Canada • Complete 2025 Guide

 Consider Market Timing

-Spring and early summer typically see higher demand and prices for most vehicles.
-Convertibles and sports cars sell best in spring, while SUVs and trucks maintain value year-round.
+For most of the vehicles, there typically is higher demand and price within spring and early summer.
+Convertibles and also sports cars sell best in the spring, while SUVs and also trucks maintain value throughout the whole year.

 Economic Factors